johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 The Maize Plant Discipleship Syllabus is structured to symbolically reflect the metaphor of a maize plant.
 There are three main components to the metaphor.

-1.	**Soil and roots**
+1.	**[Soil and roots]**

-	Representing the biblical, covenantal community, context and vocation of Israel, from which emerges...
+	Representing the biblical, covenantal community, context and vocation of Israel.

--	**Maize plant**
+-	**[Maize plant]**

-	Representing the dynamic spiritual growth and multiplication of messianic community, which is fuelled by...
+	Representing the dynamic spiritual growth and multiplication of messianic community.

--	**Sunlight and rainfall**
+-	**[Sunlight and rainfall]**

-	Representing essential spiritual disciplines, which stimulate and sustain the growth of messianic community.
+	Representing essential spiritual disciplines that stimulate and sustain the growth of messianic community.

 ![Maize Plant Metaphor][mp-metaphor.png]